 (Mrs. Gillian Maganda, CMS Ireland)

 South Sudan, the world's newest nation (2011) has descended back into civil war.
-Despite the
+Although the

-overwhelming majority of the people wanting and yearning for independence, many of the tensions
+overwhelming majority of the people want and yearn for independence, many of the tensions

 among the more than sixty different ethnic groups in South Sudan - and particularly the two

 largest ethnic groups, the Dinka and the Nuer - were set aside without being resolved.
 The Church

 has played a pivotal role in speaking out against injustice and advocating for true and lasting

 peace.
 This seminar will share stories of how the Episcopal Church in Maridi is continuing to